Right in the centre - Carry on and don't lose faith

 Neepawa Banner & Press

-Read more: Right in the centre - Fixing the problem
+Read more: Right in the centre - Canada's future is in doubt

 By Ken Waddell